kubeedge/ianvs/examples/cityscapes/lifelong_learning_bench/README.md

 unzip cityscapes.zip
 ```

 The cityscapes dataset doesn't have the index file.
-Developer could use the index of the cityscapes dataset in the example.
+Developer could use the index of the cityscapes dataset in this example.
 ``` shell
 cp /ianvs/project/ianvs/examples/cityscapes/lifelong_learning_bench/train-index-small.txt /ianvs/dataset/cityscapes/
 cp /ianvs/project/ianvs/examples/cityscapes/lifelong_learning_bench/test-index-small.txt /ianvs/dataset/cityscapes/
 ```

+The provided index only includes part of the samples in cityscapes dataset in order to speed up the training.
+So, if you want to use the whole dataset for training, you could write the index refer to the example of [train-index-small.txt](https://github.com/hsj576/ianvs/blob/feature-lifelong-cityscapes/examples/cityscapes/lifelong_learning_bench/train-index-small.txt)

 The URL address of this dataset then should be filled in the configuration file ``testenv.yaml``.
 In this quick start,
 we have done that for you and the interested readers can refer to [testenv.yaml](https://ianvs.readthedocs.io/en/latest/guides/how-to-test-algorithms.html#step-1-test-environment-preparation) for more details.